 The 14th Street Pedestrian Bridge will provide residents of neighborhoods across the river with a safe and efficient bike/pedestrian crossing for use during the Grand Avenue Bridge detour and beyond.
 The expected completion of the project, including lighting and landscaping, will be late Spring/Early Summer 2017.

+Access to the ribbon cutting will be from both sides of the bridge.
 Parking in the area is limited, and attendees are asked to park on Pitkin Avenue on the east side of the pedestrian bridge.

 For more information about Ongoing City Projects, go to www.cogs.us/Projects